Blame it on a poorly educated populace.

 During a transition like this, it is expected that the Democratic Party would for several decades be a mix of ideologies.
 That mix was largely determined by geography: liberal Democrats in the North, conservative ones in the South.
+Even conservative author Paul Johnson, in A History of the American People, acknowledged a “classic coalition of Southern conservatives and Northern and Western progressives that was to remain the Democratic mainstay till the end of the 1960s.”
 Likewise, you would have liberal Republicans in the North and conservative ones in the South.
 A wonderful example is Everett Dirksen, who helped push the 1964 Civil Rights Act.
 He was a Republican from Illinois, the North.
 And Eisenhower himself, while born in Texas, grew up in Kansas, and was certainly a more enlightened Republican in matters of race, thanks to where he was raised, but also to his interactions with black soldiers in the Army.

 Having more liberal Northern Democrats and more liberal Northern Republicans meant that these groups could come together to work for racial progress.
 In 1938, for example, they joined forces to try to pass a federal anti-lynching bill.
 This enraged the southern Democrats, of course, one of whom (Senator Josiah Bailey) declared: